microsoft/verona/docs/internal/abi.md

 However, numeric types don't have discriminators, so they need special handling when inside union.
 Furthermore, mixing pointers and numeric types creates the need to differentiate pointers from the rest, so they then need special representation.

-The type representation will be composed of a descriptor and a _payload_ the size of the largest object.
+The type representation will be composed of a descriptor and a _payload_ whit the size of the largest object.
 There are two ways of storing the descriptor: wide packing and NaN-boxing.

 ### Wide packing